It's no secret that a breast cancer diagnosis can be a big lifestyle change.

 It's important to note that breast cancer patients may pay higher premiums and have more difficulty getting coverage, depending on the severity and stage of your cancer.
 They should consult with a licensed insurance agent who specializes in life insurance for people with pre-existing medical conditions.
 Each type offers its advantages, so it's best to select one based on individual needs and personal finances.

-After getting diagnosed with breast cancer, having some form of life insurance protection can ensure peace of mind while providing you and your loved ones with much-needed financial security.
+After getting diagnosed with cancer, having some form of life insurance protection can ensure peace of mind while providing you and your loved ones with much-needed financial security.

 How does breast cancer affect insurance prices?

-Life insurance after breast cancer is still very accessible and in some cases, the cost isn't any higher than for those without breast cancer.
+Life insurance after breast cancer is still very accessible and in some cases, the cost isn't any higher than for those without cancer.
 However, certain breast cancer treatments or histories may increase an individual's insurance premium costs depending on the company they are applying with.

 Keep in mind that some breast cancers can be susceptible to recurrence, so additional information or testing might be required before an applicant is approved.